On this page Skip this page navigation

 Speeding up construction and removing barriers for high-speed internet projects

 Ontario is also helping to speed up construction of high-speed internet projects in communities across the province through the Building Broadband Faster Act, 2021.
 This legislation will help reduce barriers that can cause delays with building broadband infrastructure in communities and will help provide access to reliable, high-speed internet sooner, while strengthening communities and the economy.
+Legislative and regulatory amendments were made to the Building Broadband Faster Act, as part of the Less Red Tape, Stronger Economy Act, 2023, to address barriers to timely municipal permit approvals and allow efficient infrastructure data collection.

 Ontario is helping to remove further barriers, duplication and delays, making it easier and faster to build high-speed internet infrastructure through the Getting Ontario Connected Act, 2022.
 This legislation will help ensure underserved and unserved communities across the province have access to reliable high-speed internet sooner.
 Bill 93, Getting Ontario Connected Act, 2022 was introduced on March 7, 2022 and was passed unanimously by the Legislature on April 11, 2022.